-- (f) GRIDCO's revenue requirement for FY 2008-09 is Rs.
-2247.16 crore excluding Rs.
-315.12 crore of repayment liability as against Rs.
-2724.07 crore (which included Rs.
-644.38 crore towards special appropriation) approved for 2007-08.
-Its expected revenue is Rs.2152.23 crore from DISTCOs.
-GRIDCO is left with a deficit of Rs.
-94.93 crore excluding repayment liability of Rs.
-315.12 crore after meeting all its costs during 2008-09 as against a gap of Rs.
-464.86 crore towards repayment liability approved for 2007-08. - (g) Any excess drawl of energy by a Distribution and Retail Supply Licensee would be payable at the actual cost of power purchase plus transmission charges and transmission loss subject to necessary changes due to implementation of intra-state ABT. - (h) There shall not be any levy of separate maximum demand charges upto the permitted SMD for the distribution companies for the FY 08-09.
+Rs.
+464.86 crore after meeting all its costs during 2007-08 as against a gap of Rs.
+504.52 crore approved for 2006-07.

+- (g) The Bulk Supply Price has been revised upward due to rise in cost of power of OHPC and Central Generating Stations. - (h) Any excess drawl of energy by a Distribution and Retail Supply Licensee would be payable at the actual cost of power purchase plus transmission charges and transmission loss subject to necessary changes due to implementation of intra-state ABT. - (i) There shall not be any levy of separate maximum demand charges upto the permitted SMD for the distribution companies for the FY 07-08.
 Permitted SMD would mean monthly SMD recorded upto maximum of 10% over the approved SMD in the current tariff order to take care of monthly variations.
 Any excess drawl over the permitted SMD will have to be paid @Rs.200 per KVA per month.
 This is again subject to the condition that the annual average SMD shall be limited to the SMD permitted in the order.
-Any drawl over and above the annual average SMD will be payable @Rs.200 per KVA per month, notwithstanding the fact that a utility might have paid the SMD charges for exceeding the permitted SMD in any month. - (i) Profit out of export and U.I. will be utilised to bridge the gap in the revenue requirement and to liquidate GRIDCO's past losses. - (j) GRIDCO shall receive an amount of Rs.219.83 crore from DISTCOs towards receivables on account of past dues. - ix) The salient features of the ARR & Transmission Tariff for OPTCL are: - a) 17,930 MU of energy to be transmitted through OPTCL's network in FY 2008-09 as against 16963 MU in 2007-08. - b) Total revenue requirement will be Rs 376.57 crore for FY 2008-09 as against Rs 373.73 crore for FY 2007-08. - c) Transmission charge to use OPTCL's line and sub-stations has remained unaltered at 21 p/u w.e.f.
-01.04.2008. - d) The Open Access Charges has been fixed at Rs.5040/MW/Day for long-term customers. - e) Short-term Open Access customers shall pay Rs.1260/MW/day. - f) The transmission loss has been approved at 4.5% for 2008-09. - x) The salient features of the Retail Supply Tariff order are:-
+Any drawl over and above the annual average SMD will be payable @Rs.200 per KVA per month, notwithstanding the fact that a utility might have paid the SMD charges for exceeding the permitted SMD in any month. - (j) For 2007-08, lowest cost power has been assigned for the low voltage consumers for determination of Bulk Supply Price. - (k) Profit out of export and U.I. will be utilised to bridge the gap in the revenue requirement and to liquidate GRIDCO's past losses. - (l) GRIDCO shall receive an amount of Rs.153.33 crore from DISTCOs towards receivables on account of past dues. - vi) The salient features of the ARR & Transmission Tariff for OPTCL are: - a) 16963 MU of energy to be transmitted through OPTCL's network in FY 2007-08 as against 15153 MU in 2006-07. - b) Total revenue requirement will be Rs 373.72 crore for FY 2007-08 as against Rs 333.27 crore for FY 2006-07. - c) Transmission charge to use OPTCL's line and sub-stations has remained unaltered at 22 p/u w.e.f.
+01.04.2007. - d) The Open Access Charges has been fixed at Rs.5200/MW/Day for long-term customers. - e) Short-term Open Access customers shall pay Rs.1300/MW/day. - f) The transmission loss has been approved at 5% for 2007-08.

-- (a) The electricity tariff in Orissa had remained unchanged from 01.02.2001 to 31.03.2008.
-Also for the year 2008-09, the existing level of tariff for all categories of consumers, as notified vide the Commission's Retail Supply Tariff order dated 20.03.2008 for the FY 2008-09 remains unchanged excepting in few cases. - (b) Time-of-Day (TOD) tariff for all three phase consumers having static meter except public lighting with a discount of @ 10 p/u during off-peak hour i.e. from 10 PM to 6 AM of the next day remains in force subject to applicability of intrastate ABT. further drawl by the industries during off-peak hours upto 120% of Contract Demand without levy of any penalty has been allowed. - (c) Prospective small consumers requiring new connection upto and including 3 KW load shall only pay a flat charge of Rs.500/-towards new connection excluding security deposit as applicable as well as processing fee of Rs.25/-. - (d) A new category, namely 'Agro-Industrial Consumers' has been introduced vide OERC Distribution (Condition of Supply)(4th Amendment) Code, 2007.
-As per Regulation 80 (5)(1) of the said Supply Code, this category relates to supply of power for Pisciculture, Horticulture, Floriculture, Sericulture and other allied agricultural activities including animal husbandry, poultry & cold storage (i.e. a temperature controlled storage where flowers, fruits, vegetables, meat, fish and food, etc. can be kept fresh or frozen until it is needed). - (e) Graded Energy Slab tariff has been introduced.
+- vii) The salient features of the Retail Supply Tariff order are:- - (a) The electricity tariff in Orissa had remained unchanged from 01.02.2001 to 31.03.2007.
+Also for the year 2007-08, the existing level of tariff for all categories of consumers, as notified vide the Commission's Retail Supply Tariff order dated 23.03.2007 for the FY 2007-08 remains unchanged excepting in few cases. - (b) Time-of-Day (TOD) tariff for all three phase consumers having static meter except those covered under special agreement, under special tariff and public lighting with a discount of @ 10 p/u during off-peak hour i.e. from 10 PM to 6 AM of the next day remains in force subject to applicability of intrastate ABT. - (c) Discount of 25% on the energy charges in the 1st slab of Existing Tariff mentioned below, for the Consumers at EHT & HT covered under Special Agreement with an overall charge shall be limited to 245 p/u. - (d) Continuation of incentive tariff for HT & EHT consumers for higher level of consumption with revised rate.